March 12, 2019

-Mills, F., Willetts, J., Petterson, S. and Mitchell, C. 2019.
+Mills, F., Willetts, J., Petterson, S. and Mitchell, C. (2019).
 Pathogen Flows in urban environments and their public health risks: A new conceptual approach to inform sanitation planning.
 In: J.B.
-Rose and B. Jiménez-Cisneros, (eds) Water and Sanitation for the 21st Century: Health and Microbiological Aspects of Excreta and Wastewater Management (Global Water Pathogen Project. http://www.waterpathogens.org (S. Petterson and G. Medema (eds) Part 5 Case Studies) http://www.waterpathogens.org/book/pathogen-flows-in-urban-environments-and-their-public-health-risks Michigan State University, E. Lansing, MI, UNESCO. https://doi.org/10.14321/waterpathogens.80
+Rose and B. Jiménez-Cisneros, (eds) Water and Sanitation for the 21st Century: Health and Microbiological Aspects of Excreta and Wastewater Management (Global Water Pathogen Project).
+(S. Petterson and G. Medema (eds) Part 5: Case Studies), Michigan State University, E. Lansing, MI, UNESCO. https://doi.org/10.14321/waterpathogens.80

 |Last published: March 12, 2019|

 Health improvement is often a key political driver for sanitation investment and there is growing evidence of the exposure risks and health impacts from pathogens in poor-sanitation urban environments.
 However, health is usually not explicitly considered when selecting sanitation improvement options, with investment traditionally focused on centralised wastewater treatment plants at the city’s periphery to protect downstream waterways.
 Through a systematic consideration of both the pathogen flows and exposure risks, this approach aims to inform sanitation investment decisions in developing countries by comparing predicted health risks of alternative sanitation